FernandoMarcon/learning_notes/python/README.md

 ### The Zen of Python, by Tim Peters
 `>>> import this`

-'''Beautiful is better than ugly.
+'''Beautiful is better than ugly.\n
-Explicit is better than implicit.
+Explicit is better than implicit.\n
-Simple is better than complex.
+Simple is better than complex.\n
-Complex is better than complicated.
+Complex is better than complicated.\n
-Flat is better than nested.
+Flat is better than nested.\n
-Sparse is better than dense.
+Sparse is better than dense.\n
-Readability counts.
+Readability counts.\n
 Special cases aren't special enough to break the rules.
 Although practicality beats purity.
 Errors should never pass silently.